VIFF 2024 reviews: Ruthless drama, monumental sculpture, breathless joyrides, and more

 THE STAND (Canada)

 This absorbing effort from the NFB is a trip into a lost world.
-In 1985, a small group of Haida mounted a peaceful blockade against loggers on Lyell Island, launching a painfully long dispute that would end with an historic victory and the Gwaii Haanas Agreement.
+In 1985, a small group of Haida mounted a peaceful blockade against loggers on Lyell Island, launching a painfully long dispute that would end with a historic victory and the Gwaii Haanas Agreement.
 The story is told through archival footage and some brief animations, but the big takeaway for viewers in 2024 is the intelligence and civility we see on all sides.
-Even the film’s putative villain, logging company head Frank Beban, accepts his defeat with grace and a sense of relief, telling an interviewer that “half of them are my friends.”
+Even the film’s putative villain, logging company head Frank Beban, accepts his defeat with grace and a sense of relief, telling an interviewer that “half of them are my friends”.
 And although still very far from perfect, and largely personified in the colourful figure of Jack Webster, we can only dream of a media this open to debate and actual representation over cosmetics and superficial gestures toward identity.
 The most remarkable sequence involves the two sides coming together over a Haida feast.
 Nowadays they’d rage at each other on Facebook.
 It’s a touching and instructive doc, with one of the most spectacular landscapes on Earth captured in glorious vintage video and a stately score by Genevieve Vincent (soundtrack album please!) among its many incidental delights.
 AM

 WHO BY FIRE (Canada/France)

-October 3 at 8:30 pm at International Village 10 and October 5 at 1:45 pm at International Village 10
+October 3 at 8:30 pm and October 5 at 1:45 pm at International Village 10

 The third feature by Quebec’s Philippe Lesage (The Demons, Genesis) is another triumph, perhaps his best yet, cementing his reputation as one of Canada’s finest filmmakers.
-Another ambiguously set period piece, Who By Fire observes a group of people trying to enjoy a remote getaway in the Quebec wilderness.
+Another ambiguously set period piece, Who by Fire observes a group of people trying to enjoy a remote getaway in the Quebec wilderness.
 It doesn’t go well.
 Blake is a renowned filmmaker with a mile-wide macho streak.
 (He flies his own bush plane to taxi his guests.)
 Albert is a writer and former collaborator who rhapsodizes about Russian art and literature—and who might be the silent author of the film, given the nod to Tarkovsky in the release’s epically moody opening.
 Within minutes of arriving, old tensions between the two men begin to surface, exploding finally in a couple of masterfully handled sequences.
-Witnessing all this are Albert’s teenaged children Aliocha and Max, along with their friend Jeff, an aspiring filmmaker who has a front row seat for the dissolution of his hero while also battling the kind of melodramatic hormonal frustrations that Lesage is so adept at capturing.
+Witnessing all this are Albert’s teenaged children Aliocha and Max, along with their friend Jeff, an aspiring filmmaker who has a front-row seat for the dissolution of his hero while also battling the kind of melodramatic hormonal frustrations that Lesage is so adept at capturing.
 Gradually they’re joined by two more ill-fated pals, including Kieślowski muse Irène Jacob, winkingly referred to as an actress who had some success “in the ’90s”.
 Lesage has an unfussy style that really breathes in Who by Fire, carried by uniformly fabulous performances and drama that can whiplash inside a single devoutly held frame.
 And like his previous films, the naturalism is occasionally interrupted by cathartic blasts of pop music, for which we are grateful.
-At almost three-hours, it still doesn’t feel long enough.
+At almost three hours, it still doesn’t feel long enough.
 AM

 GOOGOOSH—MADE OF FIRE (Germany)

-September 30 at 8:45 pm at SFU Woodward’s with a Q&A with guests; October 2, 10:30 am, International Village
+September 30 at 8:45 pm at SFU Woodward’s and October 2 at 10:30 am at International Village 8

-Women have have been literally silenced in Iran—banned from singing solo in public.
+Women have been literally silenced in Iran—banned from singing solo in public.
 But this engrossing documentary takes us back to a time before the Islamic Revolution, when Googoosh ruled the airwaves.
 Archival footage captures the glam singer performing on television variety shows and appearing in more than two-dozen movies—at least one clip here surprisingly risquée.
 Googoosh was so famous that women copied her perky cropped hairstyles, while her music spread to Germany, Hollywood, and beyond.
 In Niloufar Taghizadeh’s moving film, the warm septuagenarian, who still has superstar charisma to burn, recounts how she was working in the U.S. when the revolution took place, but made the fateful decision to return to the home country she missed so much.
-A symbol of all the ayatollah wanted to stamp out, she was almost immediately imprisoned, only freed when she promised to stop performing—staying silent, veiled and alone for 20 years.
+A symbol of all the ayatollah wanted to stamp out, she was almost immediately imprisoned, only freed when she promised to stop performing—staying silent, veiled, and alone for 20 years.
 But Googoosh would eventually sing again, specifically in a rousing Canadian concert caught on film here, becoming a powerful voice for the Women-Life-Freedom movement.
 It’s a remarkable story of human and artistic resilience—hers is a voice gorgeous enough to transcend boundaries—but also an affecting look at the ache of exile.
 JS

 ELSE (France/Belgium)